luislessing/TeaMaster/README.md

 # TeeMaster

-An Electron app for professional iced tea rating and evaluation.
+An Electron app for iced tea rating and evaluation.

 ## Features